zapier/visual-builder/docs/_legacy/app-checks-reference.md

 <a name="ZDE019"></a>

-## ZDE019 - Important Polling Triggers Should Always Have Sample Data
+## ZDE019 - Visible Polling Triggers Should Always Have Sample Data

 When users are setting up a Trigger, they need sample data to be returned in order to have fields available to map the Action.
 If testing the trigger returns no live results, we use Sample Data as a fallback.